 I took his old Premier drum kit from him and brought it back to the store.
 We renovated it in our workshop, and then sold it.
 I ripped off the bit of material from the bass drum head where he’d handwritten the Beatles’ name and threw it away.
 It was a terrible drum kit.
 It wasn’t old: he’d only had it six months or a year.
 But it was a brown finish, one of the worst finishes that Premier ever did… I don’t know why he got it in the first place, really.
 No wonder he wanted to change it.
 Anyway, we cleaned it up and sold it off the same week – and very, very cheaply.
 It would most likely be a collector’s item if we still had it today.

 Beatles Gear, Andy Babiuk

 By the end of 1963 the Ludwig sticker on the bass head was flaking away from all the carrying from show to show.
 It was taken back to Drum City, where Stokes repainted the Ludwig logo, slightly larger than before.

 This original drum head was last seen in public at The Beatles’ run of appearances at Paris’ Olympia Theatre, which ended on 4 February 1964.
-Ringo Starr is rumoured to still own the original drum head, along with the Ludwig kit.
+Paul McCartney appears to now own it, as seen in studio photographs from 2020.